LangeSymposium/2022-July-Workshop/README.md

 1. Server address: <http://34.106.153.89/>

 2. **Username** will be same as the email address (before the @, all lower case) you used to register for the workshop.
 For example, if you registered for the workshop using email `Jane.Bruin@ucla.edu`, then your username on the server will be `jane.bruin`. **Password** is announced during the workshop.

+### Tips

+1. Anytime during the workshop, feel free to ask for help.

+    Course assistants:
+    - Dr. Ben Chu
+    - Dr. Sarah Ji
+    - Dr. Seyoon Ko
+    - Dr. Alfonso Landeros
+    - Dr. Xiaoqian Liu
+    - Do Hyun Kim
+    - Dr. Jeanette Papp
+    - Dr. Eric Sobel
+    - Dr. Hua Zhou
+    - Dr. Jin Zhou
+    - Xinkai Zhou

+2. In JupyterLab, avoid running many kernels at the same time.
+Promptly shut down the kernels you don't use.

+3. If your kernel dies, most likely the server does not have sufficient resource (CPU and memory) for the task at the moment.
+Just wait and try again later.
+Remember that running the tutorials is optional.
+You can always read the static slides if the server is not responding.